 Example of the standard competition ranking model

-In this scenario, institutions A and B can claim they are ranked joint first, while institutions D and E can claim they are ranked joint second.
-Institution D cannot claim to be ranked second and F cannot claim to be ranked fourth.
+In this scenario, institutions A and B can claim they are ranked joint first, while institutions D and E can claim they are ranked joint fourth.
+Institution C cannot claim to be ranked second and F cannot claim to be ranked fourth.

 Publicising a ranking